 Cells, the fundamental units of life, possess a remarkable ability to divide, a process vital for the survival and propagation of organisms.
 Understanding why cells undergo division unveils crucial aspects of growth, development, repair, and reproduction.
-This article delves into the reasons behind cell division, exploring its mechanisms, significance, and potential implications when this process goes awry.
+This article breaks down the reasons behind cell division, exploring its mechanisms, significance, and potential implications when this process goes awry.

 The Core Reasons Behind Cell Division